yzhilong/tp/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 entries without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. A novice should be able to grasp the basic functionalities of the system without too much difficulty.
+5. The user interface should be clear, so that new users can use the app without too much difficulty.
-5. A user should be able to easily back up data.
+6. A user should be able to easily back up data.
+7. The product is offered free online.

 ### Glossary